Jack Cummings (director)

 Dorothy Kingsley, the writer, later said:

 Jack Cummings was an excellent producer, though he was L. B.'s [Louis B. Mayer's] nephew, which reacted against him.
 He let it react against him.
 Everyone else would go up and ask L. B. for something, but Jack never would because he was his nephew.
 He went through every department in the studio—cutting, music, sound, everything.
 He had a good story mind, too.
 He knew about everything and he was one of the best producers.

 Cummings felt later in life his contribution to the movies had been downplayed because of his connection to Mayer.
 According to Charles Champlin "he was both rewarded by and rather cruelly punished by the relationship."

 Dore Schary said Cummings was, with Arthur Freed and Joe Pasternak, one of the leading musical producers at MGM but "had talents that fell somewhere between Joe’s and Arthur’s.
 Jack had taken on the burden of proving he was more than L. B. Mayer’s nephew.
 The burden ofttimes made him sensitive and quick to resort to truculence.
 He was the realist....
 Jack had a good comedic sense and of the three was the best in the field of nonmusical films....
 Jack was lean, a good golfer, a tough and demanding man who dressed the best, always looked trim and showered."

 Lester Cole wrote "He was very intelligent and really learned the craft, but he made his way up only slowly, painfully.
 He was resented and put down as "the boss's kid nephew," despite his skill."

 Biography

-Jack Cummings was the son of Ida Mayer Cummings, sister of Louis B. Mayer.
+Jack Cummings was born in Saint John, New Brunswick on February 16, 1905 the son of Louis Komiensky and Ida Mayer, sister of Louis B. Mayer.
 He had two sisters, Ruth (married to film director Roy Rowland) and Mitzi (married to film producer Sol Baer Fielding), as well as a younger half brother Leonard 'Sonny' Cummings.

-Cummings went to work at the MGM prop department when seventeen.
+Cummings went to work at the MGM prop department at age seventeen.
 He worked as an office boy, script clerk, assistant director and short subject director for MGM studios.
 His short credits include The General (1929) and Gentlemen of Polish (1934).